VAR-META-Tech/Aptos-Cpp-SDK/README.md

 A examples unreal project can be found in the following directory:
 `AptosUI/`.

-The SDK's test suite can be found in the following directory:
-`Test/`.

-The test suite covers:
-- Account - private / public keys, signatures and verification
-- Transactions - creation and serialization
-- BCS serialization and deserialization

-### Using Aptos-Cpp-SDK
-Aptos-Cpp-SDK can integrate into your own any cpp or Unreal projects.
-The main functionality comes from several key classes: `RestClient`, `FacetClient`, `TokenClient`, `EntryFunction`, `Account`, and `Wallet`.

 For Unreal project please reference example in ```AptosUI```, you need define Build.cs to integration Aptos library with Unreal engine.
 Here is an example:
 ```cshape